 1. Check if it is a proven business model?

-After the initial discussion with the brand, follows a rosy ROI to your inbox, don’t blindly believe in it as it always carry unrealistic figures, try putting some brains and math on it, maximize the overheads and minimize the returns, try to arrive at a cut-throat figure, if you still see it on positive side, go for it.
+After the initial discussion with the brand, follows a rosy ROI to your inbox, don’t blindly believe in it as it always carry unrealistic figures, try putting some brains and math on it, maximize the overheads and minimize the returns, try to arrive at a cut-throat figure, if you still see it on the positive side, go for it.

 4. Get marketing support in writing

-5. Try selling the product/service to your friends and neighbours
+5. Try selling the product/service to your friends and neighbours first

 6. Take legal advice